Vincit/objection.js/doc/api/model/static-methods.md

 const person2 = people[1];
 ```

-Relations can be filtered by giving modifier functions as arguments to the relations:
+Relations can be filtered by giving modifier functions as arguments for the relations:

 ```js
 const people = await Person